ileskaa/csb-project-1/README.md

 The `csbproject1` directory is the actual Python package for the project.
 You will have to use its name to import anything inside it.
 E.g., `mysite.urls`

-## Projects vs Apps

-An app is a web application that does something.
-E.g., a blog system.
-A project is a collection of configuration and apps for a particular website.
-A project can contain contain multiple apps and an app can be in multiple projects.

 ## OWASP

-Must have at leat 5 different flaws from the [OWASP top 10 list](https://owasp.org/www-project-top-ten/):
+The task was to include at leat 5 different flaws from the [OWASP top 10 list](https://owasp.org/www-project-top-ten/):
 1. Broken access control
 2. Cryptographic failures
 3. Injection